floragunncom/search-guard-docs/_content/_docs_signals/actions_slack.md

 **checks:** Further checks which can gather or transform data and decide whether to execute the actual action.
 Optional.

 **account:** Identifies the Slack application which shall be used for sending the message.
-See TODO
+See the [accounts registry documentation](accounts.md).

 **text:** Defines the content of the message.
 Mustache templates can be used to render attributes from the watch runtime data.
 Optional.
 See the [Slack documentation](https://api.slack.com/messaging/composing/formatting) for details on how to format the message.